Cisco Achieves Robust, Proactive Approach to Supply Chain RiskEverstream Team

 – John Farrell, President, Service Logistics, DHL Supply Chain

-Businesses around the world rely on hardware – like switches, routers and servers – software and services from Cisco to run their critical infrastructure.
-Their trust in the global IT leader is built on its reputation for reliable, high- performing equipment and world-class customer service.
-That’s why the company’s service and support capabilities are a core part of its value proposition.
+Businesses rely on Cisco’s hardware, software and services to run critical infrastructure.
+The global IT leader’s reputation for reliable, high- performing equipment and world-class customer service makes up a core part of its value.

-Across 19 countries in the Asia-Pacific region, DHL Service Logistics manages a comprehensive service and support logistics operation on behalf of Cisco.
-Hardware and spare parts are held in more than 80 rapid DHL fulfilment sites that operate around the clock, 365 days a year, shipping replacement equipment to customers in as little as two hours and coordinating closely with Cisco’s own sales, customer support and technical teams.
+Across 19 countries in Asia-Pacific, DHL Service Logistics manages a comprehensive service and support logistics operation on behalf of Cisco.
+Hardware and spare parts from 80 rapid DHL fulfillment sites operate 365 days a year, shipping replacement equipment in as little as two hours and coordinating closely with Cisco’s own sales, customer support and technical teams.

-As part of their ongoing efforts to improve the performance of service operations – and the level of support provided to Cisco customers – DHL Service Logistics and Cisco were looking for ways to improve the ability of the network to cope with unexpected events, from minor transport delays, which might affect delivery to a single customer site, to major natural
+To improve service operations performance – and support provided to Cisco customers – DHL Service Logistics and Cisco sought ways to enhance the network’s ability to cope with unexpected events, from minor transport delays to major natural disasters.

 “In recent years, we’ve experienced several events that had a big impact on operations,” says Christopher Stewart, Director of DHL’s Cisco-dedicated Asia Pacific Logistics Support Center in Singapore.
 “In 2015, for example, severe flooding in Chennai in Southern India caused a lot of equipment failures, and severely disrupted transport links in the city.
 We had to act fast to find alternative operating sites and ship in replacement parts.
 We realized we needed a more proactive approach, with better planning, better preparation and the ability to react in real time to those kinds of events.”